GraphOS Router Release Lifecycle

 As Apollo continues to develop GraphOS Router, we want to explain how we manage the lifecycle of each router release, so you know when the versions you use are supported or retired, and when features can be introduced, maintained, or sunset.

-We release Apollo GraphOS Router using semantic versioning, with major releases announced at most once a year.
+We release Apollo GraphOS Router using semantic versioning, with major releases when needed due to breaking changes.
+We expect to release a new major version yearly.
 Each line of a major release goes through the stages of the router release lifecycle, starting from Preview and ending with End-Of-Life.

 The diagram below shows the timelines with the lifecycle stages of our currently live major releases: